epfl-ada/ada-2023-project-capi/README.md

 ### 2. Individual analyses

 To prepare our data for the overall statistical analysis, we calculate and analyse a range of metrics regarding each of our four research subquestions.
 Please refer to our notebook for details.
 We use the empirical probability to estimate frequencies in our data.
-Note that we considered using the Good-Turing Estimator, but decided against it as it was not applicable in our cases (in our opinion according and according to our experiments.)
+Note that we considered using the Good-Turing Estimator, but decided against it as it was not applicable in our cases (in our opinion and according to our experiments.)

   1. ***Research Subquestion 1: Categories***